How to Create and Edit Excel Charts in C#

 $vbLabelText $csharpLabel

-To remove an existing chart from a spreadsheet, first retrieve the chart from the Charts property of the worksheet object.
-You will receive a list of charts from the Charts property.
-Pass the targeted chart object to the RemoveChart method to remove it.
+Sometimes you need to clean up Excel files by removing outdated or unnecessary charts.
+This is common when managing worksheets containing multiple visualizations.
+To remove an existing chart from a spreadsheet, first retrieve the chart from the Charts property.
+You'll receive a list of charts.
+Pass the targeted chart object to RemoveChart:

 :path=/static-assets/excel/content-code-examples/how-to/create-edit-charts-remove-chart.cs